celsasser/isay/readme.md

 ### The Language
 The language used to define _chains_ (and _scripts_ which will follow) is a both a subset and not totally compliant variation of _JavaScript_.
 At its heart are _domains_ and _functions_.

 A _domain_ is a conceptual and physical grouping of one or more _functions_.
 What is the function of a _domain_?
 It forces a modular breakdown of related functionality that allows and encourages _function_ names to be reused encouraging a smaller, consistent and more terse _function_ lexicon.
-It also allows for _domain_ omission provided the _domain_ of a previous _function_ is in the same as a subsequent _function_.

 #### array